 - (Required) Choose a domain from the drop-down menu, or use the default domain.
 A domain is a logical construct representing a security zone and all rules and groups.
 The default domain represents the entire NSX environment.

-Note that the domain object is an experimental feature in NSX-T Data Center 2.4 but is not available in NSX-T Data Center 2.4.1.
+Note that the domain object is an experimental feature in NSX-T Data Center 2.4, and is not available in NSX-T Data Center 2.4.1.
 In NSX-T Data Center 2.4.1 it is not necessary to create any domain.

 - (Optional) Click Set Members.